yunuskorkmaz/docs.tr-tr/docs/standard/parallel-programming/walkthrough-using-dataflow-in-a-windows-forms-application.md

 ### <a name="to-create-the-dataflow-network"></a>Veri akışı ağını oluşturmak için

-1. Projenize System.
-Threading.
-Tasks.
-Dataflow. dll başvurusunu ekleyin.
+1. Projenize System.Threading.Tasks.Dataflow.dll bir başvuru ekleyin.

 2. Form1.cs (Visual Basic için Form1. vb) 'in aşağıdaki `using` ( `Using` Visual Basic) deyimlerini içerdiğinden emin olun: